dariopellegrini/Spike/README.md

     compile 'com.github.dariopellegrini:Spike:v0.9'
 }
 ```
 This library uses apache http libraries that need the following code at the end of the android section in app/build.gradle.
-Hopefully in the future this won't be needed.
+From version 0.10 this is not necessary.
 ``` groovy
 android {
     ...